-Competitive Advantage is a career and graduate-school readiness program targeting college undergraduates from historically underrepresented minority groups — African Americans, Hispanic Americans and Native Americans.
-With specialized programming segmented for college sophomores, juniors and seniors, we provide tools, training, experiential learning opportunities and networking designed to prepare students to enter careers or to position them for graduate school.
+Competitive Advantage is a career and graduate-school readiness program targeting undergraduates from historically underrepresented minority groups — African Americans, Hispanic Americans and Native Americans.
+With specialized programming segmented for college sophomores, juniors and seniors, we provide tools, training, experiential learning opportunities and networking designed to prepare students to enter careers or to position themselves for graduate school.

-What are the logistics for the first Competitive Advantage workshop?
+What are the dates and location for this year’s Competitive Advantage Conference?

 Can you share a projected breakdown of attendees?